List of Pokémon Trading Card Game sets: Call of Legends

 Call of Legends is a stand-alone English set of reprints and previously unreleased cards.
 Contains 95 different cards.
-Due to the extended time period between HeartGold and SoulSilver – Triumphant and the release of the 5th generation of Pokémon video games this set was released as a filler set.
-It contains reprints from the HeartGold and SoulSilver sets, as well as the remaining cards from the Japanese Lost Link set.
+Due to the extended time period between HS–Triumphant and the release of the 5th generation of Pokémon video games this set was released as a filler set.
+It contains reprints from the HeartGold & SoulSilver series sets, as well as the remaining cards from the Japanese Lost Link set.
 In addition, it contains cards of legendary Pokémon in shiny and non-shiny forms.
 The shiny Pokémon are also known as Shiny Legendaries, and for example, Shiny Suicune is number SL11.
 There are a total of 11 shiny Legendaries.

 Japanese Pokémon Heartgold and Soulsilver sets

 When the Heartgold and Soulsilver Pokémon trading card lineup was released in Japan, it was done differently from in the United States.
 It also had an abnormally long waiting period between the first and second sets.